petertwigg/petertwigg.github.io/index.md

 ##### Latest Videos - Refer to [Posts](/blog) for a complete list

+{% include video.html id="PO_eNyMo0kI" title="Truth as Sword & Shield in Meditation as in Life" %}
+Discussing the importance of Truth as a vehicle to assist your meditation practice and in life.
+Tips, techniques & context to help improve your meditation.
+#meditation #mindfulness #truth #context #shield #sword @petertwiggmeditation

 {% include video.html id="b6quvxVLIeU" title="Aspiration, Prayer & Meditation" %}
 We examine the role of aspiration and prayer with meditation and show how to aspire.
 Tips, techniques & context to help improve your meditation.
 #meditation #mindfulness #prayer #aspiration

-{% include video.html id="GoQosSZIuSc" title="Working With The Three Gunas Model" %}
-Use modalities found in human nature to change your mind and body state, in meditation and life, for better.
-Learn what to do to change your state at will.
-Tips, techniques & context to help improve your meditation.
-#context  #technique #tips #mindfulness #meditation

 ##### Online Meditation Courses
 Coming Soon.